PlatONnetwork/docs/docs/EVM智能合约开发.md

 - 2.Deployment crowdfunding contract initializes the number and duration of crowdfunding tokens.
 - 3.Investors invest.
 - 4.Determine if crowdfunding is over.
-  - If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch.
-Investors are allocated tokens proportionally.
+  - If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch, investors will be allocated tokens in proportion.
 Crowdfunding success.
-  - If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion. crowdfunding success.
+  - If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion.
+Crowdfunding success.
-  - If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned. crowdfunding failure.
+  - If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned.
+Crowdfunding failure.

-### CrowdFunding Contract
+### Crowdfunding Contract

 ```
 pragma solidity ^0.5.13;